SETI/rms-opus/import/README.md

   - When will the surface geo tables include Venus, Earth, etc?

   - Do we include Jupiter rev_no?
 Should we rename "Saturn Orbit Number"?

-  - Warning: No good filter data for Px and IRPx so we pretend they're clear

   - "VALID_MAXIMUM_maximum_DN_saturation_level",
     - "Indicates the maximum DN saturation level for the signal returned by the